Outrage over teacher's arrest leads to death threats for superintendent

 Hargrave said teachers had not received a raise in years.

-Public records show base salaries for Vermillion Parish teachers last year ranged from $39,458 to $58,658.
+Public records show base salaries for Vermilion Parish teachers last year ranged from $39,458 to $58,658.
 The superintendent's $30,000 raise is more than half of most teachers' salaries.

 As Hargrave continued sharing her concerns, a city marshal hired by the school district removed her from the meeting.